Find Answers to Your Lawn Care Questions

 Is fertilizer important for my lawn?

-Yes – fertilizing is key to keeping grass thick, green, and healthy.
+Yes—fertilizing is key to keeping grass thick, green, and healthy.
 Grass requires nutrients like nitrogen, phosphorus, and potassium that most soils don't naturally provide in sufficient amounts.
+Use our Fertilizer Calculator to determine exact amounts for your lawn size and grass type.

 Fertilize during your grass's active growing season.
 Cool-season lawns need feeding in spring and early fall, while warm-season grasses should be fertilized in late spring and summer.
-Generally, 2–4 feedings per year is typical for a healthy lawn.
+Generally, 2-4 feedings per year is typical.
+Use our Fertilizer Calculator for personalized timing recommendations.

 Yes, a soil test tells you the pH and nutrient levels so you can fertilize appropriately and correct imbalances.
-Experts recommend testing every 2–3 years, and you can use a DIY kit or send samples to a local extension service.
+Experts recommend testing every 2-3 years.
+You can use a DIY kit or send samples to a local extension service.

-For cool-season lawns, plant in late summer to early fall, while warm-season grasses should be planted in late spring or early summer.
-Avoid planting during extreme heat or cold.
-Sod gives instant results but is more expensive, while seeding is cheaper but requires more patience and care.
+For cool-season lawns, seed in late summer to early fall.
+Warm-season grasses should be seeded in late spring or early summer.
+Avoid seeding during extreme heat or cold.
+Use our Seeding Calculator to check if it's too late to seed based on your location and grass type.

 Seed is cheaper and offers more variety but takes 2-3 months to establish and requires careful watering and protection.
 Sod provides instant results and faster establishment but is expensive and labor-intensive to install.
 Choose seed for cost-effectiveness and variety, sod for immediate impact and erosion control.

-What's the best way to repair bare spots or thin patches in my lawn?
+How do I repair bare spots in my lawn?

 Clean the spot by removing dead grass and loosening the topsoil.
 Mix in compost if soil is poor, then apply grass seed that matches your existing lawn.
 Cover with a thin layer of straw or peat moss and water daily until new grass sprouts.
 For larger areas or quick results, you can patch with sod.